heapwolf/asde/README.md

 values, but it doesn't provide a sync-link way to receive errors or values!

 `asde` is a low level module that wraps a function call in a promise.
 The promise always resolves with an array of values (error first).
-As any array, the values can be identified using a `destructuring assignment`, giving us both error and values in the same channel.
+As an array, the values can be identified using a `destructuring assignment`, giving us both error and values in the same channel.